ColleagueRiley/mouse-and-window-icons/README.md

 ```

 Now we can convert the icon to X11's format.
-This means manually casting the icon array into a 32 bit int in the BGRA format.
+This means manually casting the icon array into a 32-bit int in the BGRA format.

 ```c
 unsigned int i;